benschulman/X-Team-68-2/README.md

        * GitHub username 3: newsatit
        * GitHub username 4: edenschuette
        * GitHub username 5: benschulman
    * When did you complete this exercise?
+7:37pm
    * How long did it take your team to complete this exercise?
+30 minutes

 ## Table of Contents